TurtlPass/turtlpass-firmware-arduino/README.md

 * Generates unique, secure passwords from a simple input hash
 	* 100 characters long, including a combination of lowercase and uppercase letters, as well as numbers
-* Uses a seed stored in flash memory for added security
+* Seed material stored in flash memory for added security
 * Automatically types the password for you, so you don't have to
 * Erases the password from memory after use, for extra peace of mind
 * Easy to integrate into your existing projects with USB serial port connectivity